 Transient and highly mobile families

-In relation to a highly mobile family, case transfer can occur when the family is settled in the new region.
+For a highly mobile family, case transfer can occur when the family is settled in the new region.
 A highly mobile family is deemed to be settled in a new region if family members have resided there for a period of 12 weeks and have stated an intention to remain in the area.
 This is regardless of the nature of their accommodation and the date on which they made contact with the Department.

 A case transfer cannot occur where the family is in temporary accommodation due to its short-term nature.
 Short-term accommodation could include a refuge or short-term emergency housing.
 Transitional housing or caravan parks are not considered temporary accommodation because families can use them for significant periods.